Periodontics

 Category: Periodontics

-17) A male patient has generalized recession and reduced interdental papilla height.
+17) A patient has isolated recession in lower incisors and a high frenum.
 What is the treatment?

 18 / 56